zpelgrims/lentil/www/readme.md

 - [x] Add icons to lenses to mark being in cart
 - [ ] Add icons for new lenses
 - [x] Underline current page in navbar
+- [ ] Restyle login and register boxes